iluwatar/java-design-patterns/client-session/README.md

 Here is the sample code to describe the client-session pattern.
 In the below code we are first creating an instance of the Server.
 This server instance will then be used to get Session objects for two clients.
-These session objects will then be passed on with every Request to the server so that the server can identify the client based on the Session object.
+As you can see from the code below the Session object can be used to store any relevant information that are required by the server to process the client request.
+These session objects will then be passed on with every Request to the server.
+The Request will have the Session object that stores the relevant client details along with the required data for processing the request.
+The session information in every request helps the server identify the client and process the request accordingly.

 ```java
 public class App {